-- 19. PRIOR TO SUBMITTING ANY FINAL MAP AND IMPROVEMENTS PLANS, developer and project Engineer shall meet with Public Works Engineering Division to go over RDCS (Measure C) commitments to be addressed.
-Contact Scott Creer or Charlie Ha (408-778-6480) to schedule a pre-design meeting. - 20.
-Project shall obtain the necessary right of way and improve (curb, gutter, sidewalk, street pavement, and underground overhead utilities) the east half Mission View Boulevard using Measure C commitment funds. - 21.
-Project improvement plans shall address or satisfy all Measure C commitments prior to recordation of the Final Map. - 22.
-All retention/detention ponds shall be privately maintained by the HOA. - 23.
-Project shall incorporate Post Construction Requirements (PCRs) into the grading plans as required by resolution R3-2013-0032 and the Stormwater Management GuidanceManual for Low Impact Development and Post-Construction Requirements (SEE CONDITION NO. 1 of the NPDES WATER QUALITY DIVISION
+- 18. PRIOR TO SUBMITTING ANY FINAL MAP AND IMPROVEMENTS PLANS, developer and project Engineer shall meet with Public Works Engineering Division to go over RDCS (Measure C) commitments to be addressed.
+Contact Scott Creer or Charlie Ha (408-778-6480) to schedule a pre-design meeting. - 19.
+Project improvement plan shall address or satisfy all Measure C commitments prior to the recordation of the final map. - 20.
+All retention/detention ponds shall be privately maintained by the Home Owners Association. - 21.
+Stormwater runoff Management Plans (SWRMP) shall be submitted with final map and improvements plans.